We are committed to service!!!

 - 5 people to start their small businesses

 - 750 families with food, care packages and toys for Christmas

-To equip and transform the under-served individual and ex-offender with programs, tools, and opportunities to start new lives through entrepreneurship.
+To equip and transform under-served individuals and ex-offenders with programs, tools, and opportunities to start new lives through entrepreneurship.

 Act as a developer, educator and catalyst for disrupting the cycles of incarceration and poverty in our communities.
 We help the under-resourced to open businesses toward self-sufficiency and a second chance.

 Founded in 2011, Family In Distress, Inc. is a section 501(c) (3) of the IRS code.
-We have served over 8,864 men, women, and children who were homeless or formerly incarcerated; an annual average of 505 reentry and 603 homelessness.
-We promote, then provide education and information to raise the socio-economic development of communities.
+We have served over 9,200 men, women, and children who were homeless or formerly incarcerated; an annual average of 705 reentry and 603 homelessness.
+We provide education and information to raise the socio-economic development of communities.